 Pond Fish: What to Feed ThemWe recommend stocking a fair mix of prey to predator fish and introducing minnows from time to time to preserve a natural balance in your pond.
 If you need assistance, consult our pond stocking experts for more information on how to properly supply your pond with fish.
 In order for smaller prey fish and minnows to spawn and organically sustain the game fish food supply in your pond, you must also construct a suitable fish habitat.

 Supplemental feed is essential if you want to help them develop fast so you can fish in your pond.
 Bluegill, bass, and other pond fish will love pellets.

-Keep in mind that high-quality foods with excellent ingredients are healthier for your fish.
+Keep in mind that high-quality food for fish growth with excellent ingredients is healthier for your fish.
 Lower-quality meals will be more difficult for fish to digest and pass through, adding excessive nutrients to the water and perhaps affecting water clarity.
-Look for fish food that has at least 40% protein and vitamins to help them develop quickly.
+Look for Zeigler Silver Game Fish Food that has at least 40% protein and vitamins to help them develop quickly.

 Pond Fish Feeding: How Much Should You Feed Them?The size of your pond, the quantity of fish in it, and whether or not you employ a pond aerator all influence how much pond fish feed your fish require.
 Pond Aeration System will make your fish more active, necessitating additional feeding.
 To begin, two to three times per day, feed one-half to one pound of pellets per surface acre of water.
 This should roughly correspond to the amount of food a fish will consume in 10 minutes.

 When Should Pond Fish Be Fed?